Mother Opossum Climbing a Log With Several Baby Opossums Riding on Her Back.

 An opossum (left) and a possum (right).

-Opossums eat more than 90 percent of the ticks they encounter, according to the National Park Service.
+What opossums eat is quite impressive—they eat more than 90 percent of the ticks they encounter, according to the National Park Service.
 Some scientists, including Rick Ostfeld from the Cary Institute of Ecosystem Studies, note that they can kill up to 95 percent of ticks that feed on them and eat more than 5,000 ticks in a single season!
 If you live in an area with ticks—or mammals who might carry ticks—that potentially spread Lyme disease, you want opossums around.

 By the way, they also eat cockroaches, crickets, beetles, mice, and rats.
 We bet those NYC opossums are thriving!

-4. They’re incredibly clean animals.
+4. They’re incredibly clean animals

 Like the cats you may share your homes with, opossums constantly self-groom with their tongues and paws.
 Since they don’t have sweat glands, opossums also groom themselves to cool down in hot weather.
 It’s probably the cutest thing you’ve ever seen.

-5. Opossums have a resistance to snake venom.
+5. Opossums have a resistance to snake venom

 Part of an opossum’s diet includes poisonous snakes, causing them to develop a resistance to snake venom.
 Unfortunately, this has led to scientific testing in order to isolate the component responsible for this adaptation.

-6. Opossums are used in medical research.
+6. Opossums are used in medical research

 In addition to being tested on for snake venom research, opossums (usually South American gray short-tailed opossums) are tragically used in medical research in a variety of areas such as neuroscience, tumor biology, fertility, development, contraception, and infertility treatment.
 In these medical facilities, they’re kept in small rodent cages and undergo grueling tests of which many do not survive—and if they do, they’re killed once the study or research is completed.